vpavlenko/web-2024-template/README.md

 So I'd still bet on that with React+TypeScript you'll be able to integrate whatever you need - modern UI kits, payment processing, maps, animations, nav, charts, drag&drop, optimistic updates, dynamic loading - easier and faster.

-# This is so tough, can I do it simpler?

-You can try [Replit Agent](https://docs.replit.com/replitai/agent), although this will cost you $25 (no free trial).
-UX/vision-wise, it's mind-blowing.
-However, I can't get any meaningful results out of it so far.
-Also, it's heavily leaning towards Flask.

-Worth trying, but it's 2024, so LLMs can still be silly.